Soostone/cassy/README.md

 The intent is to develop a high quality, high level driver similar to pycassa.

-There are currently two modules, one for basic/lower level (but still much more pleasant than thrift) operation, and one for some experimental JSON serialization support.

 ## API Documentation

 Please see the Haddocks hosted on HackageDB: